Chen-Tang-2015/microsoft-graph-docs/CONTRIBUTING.md

-# Contribute to Microsoft Graph documentation
+﻿# Contribute to Microsoft Graph documentation

-Thank you for your interest in Microsoft Graph documentation!
+Thank you for your interest in Microsoft Graph documentation! hello

 * [Ways to contribute](#ways-to-contribute)
 * [Before we can accept your pull request](#before-we-can-accept-your-pull-request)